microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 or for non-essential messages.

 ## Remarks
-Use an InfoBar that is dismissed by the user or when the status is resolved for scenarios that **directly** impact app perception or experience
+Use an InfoBar that is closed by the user or when the status is resolved for scenarios that **directly** impact app perception or experience